wormhole-foundation/wormhole/whitepapers/0014_transfer_verifier.md

 - Connect to the chain (using a WebSocket subscription, or else by polling)
 - Monitor the Core Contract for Message Publications
 - Filter the Message Publications for Token Transfers
 - Examine Token Bridge activity, ensuring that at least as many funds were transferred into the Token Bridge as are encoded in the Core Bridge's message
-- If the above is not true, log an error
+- If the above is not true, report the Message Publication as having failed verification.

 ### Responding to suspicious messages
 If the Transfer Verifier reports an error the Guardian should block the Message